lhartung/pulseaudio-snap/docs/install-pulseaudio.md

  pulseaudio 8.0-3 from 'canonical' installed
 ```

-Although the pulseaudio snap is available from other channels (candidate, beta, edge),
+Although the pulseaudio snap is available from other channels (candidate, beta,
-only the stable version should be used for production devices.
-Their meaning is internal
+edge), only the stable version should be used for production devices.
+The
-to the development team of the pulseaudio snap.
+meaning of the other channels is internal to the development team of the
+pulseaudio snap.

 All necessary plugs and slots will be automatically connected within the
 installation process.
 You can verify this with: